 Human resource management practices and processes play an active role in Wärtsilä's system of internal control.
-Wärtsilä's key human resource management processes with respect to internal control are compensation and benefits, HR development, recruitment and resourcing management, individual performance management, as well as processes for collecting employee feedback.
+Wärtsilä's main human resource management processes with respect to internal control are; compensation and benefits, HR development, recruitment and resourcing management, individual performance management, as well as processes for collecting employee feedback.
 The HR function is responsible for maintaining and developing Wärtsilä's HR processes to enable effective internal control, also at the individual level.

 Other management systems

 The Board of Management is responsible for developing and implementing Wärtsilä's management system, continuously improving its performance, and ensuring that it operates effectively.
 The Wärtsilä management system covers all global processes and management procedures within Wärtsilä related to fulfilling customer requirements.
 The proper functioning of the management systems highlighted below ensures, for their part, the attainment of Wärtsilä's internal control objectives.

 The quality of Wärtsilä's solutions, and thus also quality management, is a top priority for Wärtsilä.
 Compliance with Wärtsilä's Quality Management System ISO 9001:2000 is compulsory throughout the Group, and compliance with the system is rigorously monitored.